Kazhdan projections, random walks and ergodic theorems: Abstract

 \section{Abstract}

 In this paper we investigate generalizations of Kazhdan's property $(T)$ to the setting of uniformly convex Banach spaces.
 We explain the interplay between the existence of spectral gaps and that of Kazhdan projections.
 Our methods employ Markov operators associated to a random walk on the group, for which we provide new norm estimates and convergence results.
-This construction exhibits useful properties and flexibility, and allows to reclassify the existence of Kazhdan projections from a $C^*$-algebraic phenomenon to a natural object associated to random walks on groups.
+They exhibit useful properties and flexibility, and allow to view Kazhdan projections in Banach spaces as natural objects associated to random walks on groups.

 We give a number of applications of these results.
 In particular, we address several open questions.
-We give a direct comparison of properties $(TE)$ and $FE$ with Lafforgue's reinforced Banach property $(T)$; we obtain shrinking target theorems for orbits of Kazhdan groups and apply them to a question of Kleinbock and Margulis; finally, we construct non-compact ghost projections for warped cones, answering a question of Willett and Yu.
-In this last case we conjecture that such warped cones provide new counterexamples to the coarse Baum-Connes conjecture.
+We give a direct comparison of properties $(TE)$ and $FE$ with Lafforgue's reinforced Banach property $(T)$; we obtain shrinking target theorems for orbits of Kazhdan groups; finally, answering a question of Willett and Yu we construct non-compact ghost projections for warped cones.
+In this last case we conjecture that such warped cones provide counterexamples to the coarse Baum-Connes conjecture.